-Most recently, Brian has been applying this expertise at Visolis, where he improved the yield in producing one chemical from 20% to 97% using a reactor he designed and constructed, as well as developing analytical methods for quantifying performance.
+Previously, Brian was the Director of Catalyst Development at Visolis, where he improved the yield in producing one chemical from 20% to 97% using a reactor he designed and constructed, as well as developing analytical methods for quantifying performance.
 He also identified a new key target molecule and improved yields to over 60%.
-During this time, he led a team of three interns and one full-time employee, developed SOPs and test plans, built new analytical tools for fermentation systems to improve the ease of experimentation, and implemented design of experiment methodology to analyze results.
+During this time, he led a team of six interns and two full-time employees, developed SOPs and test plans, built new analytical tools for fermentation systems to improve the ease of experimentation, and implemented design of experiment methodology to analyze results.
 He also managed an outside independent verification of yield results with PNNL, and assisted with writing multiple awarded Phase I and Phase II SBIR grants.

 In pursuit of these goals, Brian also independently designed and implemented an electronic control system with integrated analog dimmable power controllers and thermocouples for furnace control, DC power outputs for control of valves, analog outputs and inputs for flow controller and sensor integration, and communication ports for integrating off-the-shelf digital devices such as pumps.